KeyCorp Raises Olin (NYSE:OLN) Price Target to $50.00

-Olin (NYSE:OLN) had its price objective upped by KeyCorp from $48.00 to $50.00 in a research note released on Monday, Benzinga reports.
-The firm currently has an overweight rating on the specialty chemicals company’s stock.
+Olin (NYSE:OLN) had its price target hoisted by KeyCorp from $48.00 to $50.00 in a research report released on Monday, Benzinga reports.
+KeyCorp currently has an overweight rating on the specialty chemicals company’s stock.

-OLN has been the topic of a number of other research reports.
-JPMorgan Chase & Co. raised their price target on Olin from $30.00 to $48.00 in a research report on Thursday, April 1st.
-Barclays raised their price objective on Olin from $30.00 to $43.00 and gave the company an equal weight rating in a research note on Thursday, March 18th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised Olin from a neutral rating to a buy rating in a research note on Thursday, April 15th.
-Wells Fargo & Company lifted their price target on Olin from $39.00 to $50.00 and gave the company an overweight rating in a research note on Tuesday, March 23rd.
-Finally, Tudor Pickering upgraded Olin from a hold rating to a buy rating and set a $47.00 target price for the company in a report on Wednesday, March 24th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and eight have assigned a buy rating to the company’s stock.
-Olin presently has an average rating of Buy and a consensus price target of $37.80.
+A number of other research firms also recently issued reports on OLN.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Olin from a neutral rating to a buy rating in a report on Thursday, April 15th.
+Royal Bank of Canada raised shares of Olin from a sector perform rating to an outperform rating and lifted their price target for the company from $26.00 to $56.00 in a report on Thursday, April 1st.
+Citigroup raised shares of Olin from a neutral rating to a buy rating and lifted their price target for the company from $27.00 to $50.00 in a report on Thursday, April 15th.
+Wells Fargo & Company lifted their price target on shares of Olin from $39.00 to $50.00 and gave the company an overweight rating in a report on Tuesday, March 23rd.
+Finally, JPMorgan Chase & Co. lifted their price target on shares of Olin from $30.00 to $48.00 in a report on Thursday, April 1st.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the company.
+Olin has a consensus rating of Buy and a consensus target price of $37.80.

-Olin (NYSE:OLN) last issued its quarterly earnings results on Thursday, January 28th.
-The specialty chemicals company reported ($0.12) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.08) by ($0.04).
+Olin (NYSE:OLN) last posted its quarterly earnings data on Thursday, January 28th.
+The specialty chemicals company reported ($0.12) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.04).
+The business had revenue of $1.65 billion during the quarter, compared to analysts’ expectations of $1.46 billion.
 Olin had a negative return on equity of 9.98% and a negative net margin of 18.47%.
-The company had revenue of $1.65 billion during the quarter, compared to the consensus estimate of $1.46 billion.
-Research analysts expect that Olin will post -2.47 EPS for the current year.
+As a group, analysts predict that Olin will post -2.47 EPS for the current fiscal year.

 The business also recently announced a quarterly dividend, which was paid on Wednesday, March 10th.
-Investors of record on Tuesday, March 2nd were issued a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.91%.
-The ex-dividend date was Monday, March 1st.
-Olin’s payout ratio is 133.33%.
+Stockholders of record on Tuesday, March 2nd were paid a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.94%.
+The ex-dividend date of this dividend was Monday, March 1st.
+Olin’s dividend payout ratio is currently 133.33%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Retirement Systems of Alabama boosted its position in Olin by 0.6% during the first quarter.
-Retirement Systems of Alabama now owns 186,371 shares of the specialty chemicals company’s stock valued at $7,077,000 after purchasing an additional 1,181 shares during the last quarter.
-Global Retirement Partners LLC grew its holdings in shares of Olin by 701.4% in the 1st quarter.
-Global Retirement Partners LLC now owns 1,154 shares of the specialty chemicals company’s stock valued at $44,000 after acquiring an additional 1,010 shares in the last quarter.
-Louisiana State Employees Retirement System lifted its stake in Olin by 4.5% in the 1st quarter.
-Louisiana State Employees Retirement System now owns 37,100 shares of the specialty chemicals company’s stock valued at $1,409,000 after purchasing an additional 1,600 shares during the last quarter.
-Clear Street Markets LLC acquired a new stake in Olin in the 1st quarter valued at about $395,000.
-Finally, First Hawaiian Bank lifted its position in Olin by 10.4% during the first quarter.
-First Hawaiian Bank now owns 20,218 shares of the specialty chemicals company’s stock worth $768,000 after acquiring an additional 1,900 shares during the last quarter.
-84.70% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Norges Bank purchased a new stake in Olin in the fourth quarter worth about $41,772,000.
+Northern Trust Corp lifted its position in shares of Olin by 19.1% during the 4th quarter.
+Northern Trust Corp now owns 1,503,089 shares of the specialty chemicals company’s stock valued at $36,916,000 after buying an additional 240,967 shares in the last quarter.
+Royce & Associates LP increased its stake in shares of Olin by 12.1% in the 4th quarter.
+Royce & Associates LP now owns 959,413 shares of the specialty chemicals company’s stock worth $23,563,000 after acquiring an additional 103,553 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in shares of Olin by 0.9% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 859,381 shares of the specialty chemicals company’s stock worth $21,107,000 after purchasing an additional 7,666 shares during the last quarter.
+Finally, First Trust Advisors LP increased its position in shares of Olin by 67.4% during the 4th quarter.
+First Trust Advisors LP now owns 742,621 shares of the specialty chemicals company’s stock worth $18,239,000 after purchasing an additional 298,889 shares during the last quarter.
+84.70% of the stock is owned by institutional investors.

 Olin Company Profile